Teferi et al. 2026 — Heavy metal contamination and health risks in honey from Kellem Wollega Zone, Ethiopia

 Implications

-Certification: Pb at 18–21 mg/kg and Cd at 1.38–2.30 mg/kg are 180–214× and 28–46× above the Codex Pb limit and EU 2023/915 Cd limit respectively.
-Honey sourced from mining-impacted regions of Ethiopia would fail any HMT&C threshold for these metals by a wide margin.
-This paper provides important geographic range data showing African artisanal mining zones as extreme honey contamination hotspots.
+Certification: Pb at 18.00–21.42 mg/kg and Cd at 1.38–2.30 mg/kg are 180–214× and 28–46× above the Codex Pb limit (0.1 mg/kg) and EU 2023/915 Cd limit (0.05 mg/kg) for honey, respectively.
+The paper provides important geographic-range data showing African artisanal-mining-impacted regions as extreme honey contamination hotspots; values from this corpus should not be pooled with low-contamination-region distributions without site-stratification.